 Each year, the Rural Center recognizes individuals, organizations, and towns that have demonstrated visionary leadership, impacted the economy, and built strong community partnerships.
-At this year’s 2018 Rural Assembly, we recognize excellence in four categories: leadership, entrepreneurship, small business lending, and small town growth and vitality.
+At this year’s 2018 Rural Assembly, we will award nominees from within five categories: leadership, advocacy, entrepreneurship, small town growth and vitality, and small business lending.

 Rural Leader of the Year

-The Rural Leader of the Year award recognizes a REDI alumnus who, through strong leadership, hard work, and dedication, has enhanced the quality of life in rural North Carolina and made significant improvements in his or her community, region, and/or the state.
-This is an individual who is committed to building partnerships and engaging all citizens in their community or region.
+This award recognizes a REDI or Homegrown Leaders alumnus who, through strong leadership, hard work, and dedication, has enhanced the quality of life in rural North Carolina and made significant improvements in his or her community, region, and/or the state.
+This individual is committed to building partnerships and engaging with all of the citizens in their community.

 Small Town of the Year

-The Small Town of the Year award recognizes a town that embraces citizen engagement, values diversity, and fosters strong partnerships.
-The town must show progress through innovative economic development initiatives and programs and promote an entrepreneur-friendly environment.
-The nominee has overcome economic barriers and challenges and been creative, diligent, and resourceful in building a new economic future for all of its residents.
-Priority will be given to towns participating in the Rural Center’s STEP program, but any town with a population less than 10,000 is eligible.
+This award recognizes a town that embraces citizen engagement, values diversity, and fosters strong partnerships.
+The town must promote innovative economic development initiatives and programs as well as an entrepreneur-friendly environment.
+The nominee must demonstrate how they have overcome economic barriers and challenges as well as being creative, diligent, and resourceful in building an economic future for all of its residents.